You can have it both Ways – Centralized and Decentralized People Data Insight

 While one goal is to allow a more decentralized view, senior executives still need a consolidated, uniform, centralized view of the entire organization and how each unit is performing.
 A common, standard view is necessary to ensure that disparate information across organizational units is presented in a single view for enhanced usability.

 5. Provide agility at the personnel and group level

-To help meet the goal of increased versatility, ensure that individuals and organizational units have the ability to adapt and change according to their specific needs, while maintaining necessary security controls.
+To help meet the goal of increased versatility, ensure that individuals and organizational units have the ability to adapt and change according to their specific needs while maintaining necessary security controls.
 As stated above, technology should adapt to existing processes.
 At the same time, implementing modern technology may highlight processes that would benefit from modification and improvement, and this adaptation should be a standard course of the transformation process.

-The journey to transformation of people analytics within a large enterprise can seem daunting, long and expensive.
+The journey to the transformation of people analytics within a large enterprise can seem daunting, long and expensive.
 But with today’s modern technology, organizations can achieve this transformation in a shorter, more agile manner that takes a step-by-step approach – an approach that provides incremental and quantifiable gains.